· 25 January 2016 ·

-I’m not going to type a list with Twelfth Night’s characters in column A and their courtier counterparts in column B. If you don’t already know them then it’s up to you to dis-cover them for yourself, now that you know what to look for.
-(A few hints follow.)
-Take heart: homework like this is a lot easier than it used to be.
+I’m not going to make this too easy by typing a list with Twelfth Night’s characters in column A and their courtier counterparts in column B. If you don’t already know them it’s up to you to dis-cover them for yourself, now that you know what to look for.
+A few hints follow.
+Take heart, homework like this is a lot easier than it used to be.